UWCS/warwickspeedrun/front/intro.md

 WASD will be returning on {{ event_date_range }} with submissions open now!

 The event raises money for SpecialEffect, a charity which develops and provides assistive technology to help people with disabilities to play games.
-To date, we have raised over {{money_raised}}!
+To date, we have raised over {{ money_raised }}!